nathants/mcptools/README.md

     Available Commands:
       call           Call a tool, resource, or prompt on the MCP server help           Help about any command
-      prompts        List available prompts on the MCP server resources      List available resources on the MCP server shell          Start an interactive shell for MCP commands
+      mock           Create a mock MCP server with tools, prompts, and resources prompts        List available prompts on the MCP server resources      List available resources on the MCP server shell          Start an interactive shell for MCP commands